KPlaisance/ArcadeGame/README.md

 # Project Overview - Classic Arcade Game Clone

-In this project, I explored using Jasmine to write a test suite for the Feed Reader program.
-I was able to make sure each of the expected outcomes actually occurred.
-This gave me confidence the code works as expected.

 This game is the third project in the Udacity Front-End Nanodegree program.

 The goal of this game is to make the boy cross the road while dodging enemies.
 If he makes it the other side, next to the river